FA 101

 • To retain eligibility for financial aid, you must maintain satisfactory academic progress.
 It is your responsibility to read and understand the EICC Satisfactory Academic Progress Policy found at eicc.edu/sappolicy.

-• You must attend your classes.
-You will not receive financial aid for a class until you have established attendance.
+• You must actively participate in your classes.
+You will not receive financial aid for a class until you have

 • The acceptance of Direct Subsidized and Direct Unsubsidized loans allows the Financial Aid Office to reallocate to either loan type if your eligibility or enrollment changes.
 Direct Subsidized Loans are need-based and eligibility can change for various reasons, such as a scholarship award(s) being added to your account.